|This course may be repeated for credit.|

 |Course Cluster: Integrated Design, Engineering & Applied Science Minor, Planetary Science, Planetary Science Minor, Sustainability and Environmental Justice|

-A qualitative and quantitative treatment of chemical processes in natural systems such as lakes, rivers, groundwater, the oceans, and ambient air is studied.
-General topics include equilibrium thermodynamics, acid-base equilibria, oxidation-reduction reactions, and isotope geochemistry.
-This course (together with the associated lab course, E&ES 251) is usually taught as a service-learning course in which students work with a community organization to solve an environmental problem.
+A qualitative and quantitative treatment of chemical processes in natural systems such as lakes, rivers, groundwater, the oceans, and atmosphere.
+General topics include equilibrium thermodynamics, acid-base equilibria, the carbonic acid system, oxidation-reduction reactions in nature, and isotope geochemistry.
+If offered, the associated lab course (E&ES 251) must be taken concurrently.
+The lab course is usually taught as a service-learning course in which students work with a community organization to solve an environmental problem.
 Previous classes have evaluated the energy potential of a local landfill and investigated the cause and possible remediation of local eutrophic lakes.

 ||Gen Ed Area Dept: